CCIT-Trilogi2022/wedang/README.md

 # Instructions
 1. Download this repo as zip file
 2. extract it
-3. and open it at VisualStudioCodes, ArduinoIde
+3. and open it at VisualStudioCodes, ArduinoIDE
 4. run it

 # RESULTS